JackB-4/RAG-CHAT/README.md

 ## Download

-- Grab the latest “STEVE-<version>-Setup.exe” from GitHub Releases.
+- Grab the latest installer (.exe) from GitHub Releases.
 - Works on Windows 10/11 (x64).
 No Node.js or Python required for end users.

 ## What’s inside

 - Electron app (unpacked, asar disabled) — easy to inspect and tweak after install
 - Packaged FastAPI backend (PyInstaller onedir) with all Python deps
-- SQLite database for knowledge base at `install_dir/resources/backend/steve-backend/data/knowledge.db`
+- SQLite database for knowledge base lives under the app's resources backend data folder (inside `install_dir/resources/backend/.../data/knowledge.db`).

 ## Install and run

 1) Run the installer and choose an install directory (assisted installer).
-2) Launch “STEVE” from the Start menu or the desktop shortcut.
+2) Launch the app from the Start menu or the desktop shortcut.
 3) Optional for fully-offline AI: start a local LLM server (e.g., LM Studio) and set the Base URL, API key, and models in Settings.

 Notes